 All people think negative thoughts from time to time; They may feel sad or gloomy, or find themselves in a funk that’s hard to shake.
 Attempting to suppress these feelings (or even worse, buying into them) can leave people feeling drained.
 Strong leaders know that it’s okay to think undesirable thoughts on occasion.
 But being a strong person means keeping things in perspective and not letting these thoughts take over.
-Managing your emotions is a key skill that can benefit all employees.
+Managing emotions is a key skill that can benefit all employees.
 An article in Harvard Business Review (David & Congleton, 2013) offers four practices that can help employees manage their emotions and tackle negative thoughts in a healthy and productive way.